Odd Fellows Hall (Portsmouth, Ohio)

 The Odd Fellows Hall in Portsmouth, Ohio is an Odd Fellows building.

 It was built in 1871 in Italianate style.
 It served historically as a meeting hall.
 It was listed on the National Register of Historic Places in 1987.
-The Orient Lodge No. 337, Independent Order of Odd Fellows, no longer owns this building and property, it is now owned by Charles Euton Real Estate.
-The Orient Lodge No. 337, Independent Order of Odd Fellows, went Defunct on April 28, 2023, after their Secretary John Burgess did not turn in the Annual Report for 2022 to the Grand Lodge of Ohio.
-They have been striving to keep this lodge going for many years.
-Scioto Lodge No. 31, consolidated with the Orient Lodge No. 337, in the year of 1985.
-The Orient Lodge No. 337, was instituted on June 2nd, 1858.
+The Orient Lodge No. 337, Independent Order of Odd Fellows, no longer owns this building and property; Charles Euton Real Estate now owns it.
+Orient Lodge No. 337, Independent Order of Odd Fellows, was declared defunct on April 28, 2023, following the failure of Secretary John Burgess to submit the 2022 Annual Report to the Grand Lodge of Ohio.
+For many years, the members were striving to keep this lodge going and had a lack of interest from the community for them to get new members for their lodge.
+All this lodge was more worried about was having members to play poker and wasn’t even worried about keeping this lodge open to get new members.

+Scioto Lodge No. 31 consolidated with Orient Lodge No. 337 in 1985, strengthening its membership and continuing its fraternal work.
+Orient Lodge No. 337 was originally instituted on June 2, 1858, and served the community for more than 160 years.